rodneyshupe/Cookbook/Recipes/Sauces/MustardCremeFraicheSauce.rst

 Directions
 ----------

-1. Whisk creme fraîche, mustard, and parsley together in bowl.
+1. Whisk creme fraiche, mustard, and parsley together in bowl.
 Season with salt and pepper to taste.